How To Connect Schools And Communities Using Technology

 First, for the purpose of this post let’s think of technology and social media as distinct.

-Technology has many forms, but in education it is most visible in terms of computing hardware and software.
-The hardware is pretty obvious—personal computers, Macs, tablets, Chromebooks, smartphones, graphing calculators, and the like.
+Technology has many forms, but in education, it is most visible in terms of computing hardware and software.
+The hardware is pretty obvious—phones, wearable technology from Apple and Android, iPads, personal computers, Macs, Chromebooks, graphing calculators, and the like.

 There are also less visible forms of technology that make teaching and learning with technology possible, including electricity (you take it for granted until it doesn’t work) WiFi (imagine your classroom looking like it does behind your television—wires everywhere), the cloud (which enables mobile learning, hardware sharing, flipped classrooms, and other advances), and more.
-Each of these technology tools are critical in their own way, working together to make whatever we’d define as a “modern classroom” work.
+Each of these technology tools is critical in their own way, working together to make whatever we’d define as a ‘modern classroom‘ and ‘modern learning‘ work.

 But hidden with this list is one bit of seemingly dated software that can be concept-mapped on its own in a million other directions of possibility.
 No one gets excited by it, but it still makes the internet go: the web browser.